callmeanto/coldplay-lyrics/replit.md

 ## Overview

-This is a full-stack web application called "Coldplay para Mamá" - a lyrics translation app specifically designed for concert-goers.
-The app allows users to view song lyrics with synchronized timestamps and translate them to different languages (primarily Spanish) for an enhanced concert experience.
-It features a mobile-first design optimized for use during live concerts.
+This is a full-stack web application called "Letras de Coldplay" - a lyrics study app designed to help Spanish speakers learn Coldplay song lyrics before attending concerts.
+The app allows users to view song lyrics with Spanish translations, practice with timing controls, and study the lyrics to prepare for singing along at live concerts.
+It features a mobile-first design optimized for learning and memorization.

 ## User Preferences